How Expensive is Adoption?

 Once you adopt, you can claim your adoption on your taxes for a credit, which gives you money back in the year when you finalized your adoption.

 Most types of adoptions are covered with tax credits.
-Whether you adopt a child from foster care, a domestic adoption agency, or an international adoption agency, you are eligible to receive the credit.
+Whether you adopt a child from foster care, a domestic adoption agency, or an international adoption organization, you are eligible to receive the credit.
 If you opt for a special needs adoption, you automatically qualify for the maximum allowed credit, no matter what you spent out of pocket for the adoption.

 Employer-Provided Adoption Benefits